skandavaidyanath/website/content/authors/admin/_index.md

 I was recently a part of the [IUSSTF-Viterbi programme 2019](https://www.iusstf.org/program/iusstf-viterbi-program)!

-My research interests include reinforcement learning, deep learning and natural language processing.
-I like thinking about and working on different applications of RL in the real world - like dialogue systems, robotics and personalized learning.
-I'm also interested in thinking about the modeling of RL problems and I often find myself asking the question _'What are the properties of a good state space/reward function?'_.
-Recently, I've also found the idea of meta learning very intriguing and has made me think of the question _'Can I teach an agent that has learned to play tennis, to play badminton?'_.
-I find neural networks very fascinating as well and often think about how backpropagation works in different deep learning models.
+My research interests include reinforcement learning (RL), inverse RL and meta RL.
+I like thinking about and working on different applications of RL in the real world -- like dialogue systems, robotics and personalized learning.
 A lot of my work also involves NLP and IR and I am very interested in exploring the intersection of NLP/IR and RL.
+In the future, I hope to conduct some theoretical research in RL as well.

 In the past I've had the good fortune of working closely with some amazing researchers such as [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile), [Prof. Aruna Malapati](https://universe.bits-pilani.ac.in/hyderabad/arunamalapati/Profile), [Prof. Kallirroi Georgila](http://people.ict.usc.edu/~kgeorgila/) and [Prof. David Traum](http://ict.usc.edu/profile/david-traum/).